Mark McGwire: Los Angeles Dodgers (2013–2015)

+San Diego Padres (2016–2018)

-On December 2, 2015, he was named bench coach for the San Diego Padres.
+On December 2, 2015, McGwire was named as the bench coach for the San Diego Padres.
 He left the team after the 2018 season.

+On February 6, 2026, the Athletics hired McGwire as a special assistant in their player development department.

 Honors, records and achievements

 Known as one of the top sluggers of his era, McGwire ended his career with 583 home runs, which was fifth-most in history when he retired.
 When he hit his 500th career home run in 1999, he did so in 5,487 career at-bats, the fewest in major league history.
 He led all of MLB in home runs in five different seasons: 1987 and each season from 1996 to 1999.
 His total of 245 home runs from 1996 to 1999 is the highest four-season home-run output in major league history.
 In each of those four seasons, he exceeded 50 home runs, becoming the first player to do so.
 He was also the first player to hit 49 or more home runs five times, including his rookie-season record of 49 in 1987.
 With a career average of one home every 10.61 at-bats, he holds the MLB record for most home runs per at-bat, leading second-place Babe Ruth by more than a full at-bat (11.76).

 As of 2025, McGwire owned three of the four lowest single-season AB/HR ratios in MLB history, which covered his 1996, 1998 and 1999 seasons; they were actually the top three seasons in MLB history until Bonds broke his single-season home-run record in 2001.
 McGwire's 1997 season ranked 14th, excluding Negro Leagues statistics.
 Considered one of the slowest runners in the game, McGwire hit only 6 triples, the second fewest of any player with at least 7,000 plate appearances.
 He had 12 stolen bases while being caught stealing eight times.
 His 1,626 hits is the lowest for all members of the 500 home run club.